rstyczynski/tools/logdirector/README.md

      -header        add this header on top of each file.
 Useful for CSV files with hreader, -detectHeader  auto detect header from first line of log stream after start.
-Useful for CSV files with hreader,
+Useful for CSV files with hreader, -checkHeaderDups
+                    checks for header duplicates.
+Useful when writing to non-empty CSV files with header,

      -rotateBySize  rotation done by line or byte count.
 Default is bytes, -limit         number of lines or bytes in single log file.
 Default values are 100 k lines and 50 mega bytes.
 Value provided as integer, -rotateByTime  rotation done by clock of process run time.
 Default is clock, -timeLimit     time limit in seconds.
 Default is 86400 (1 day), -startup       rotate on startup.
 By default doesn't rotate on startup,

+     -timeRotationInThread
+                    enable time rotation in thread.
+Useful when time rotation needs to happen on specific time intervals, -rotateOnThreadEnd
+                    when rotating in thread, then this flag will rotate the file on the thread end,

      -identifier    log process identifier to be used by administrator/scripts to locate log director running in background, -flush         do not buffer output. flush each line.
 Default is to use buffering,